 How to get a prescription

 Many states allow for recreational marijuana use.
 In those states getting marijuana to help with chronic pain is not an issue even if you have not been diagnosed by a doctor.

 It’s enough to simply go to a dispensary and buy some.

-Other states only allow marijuana to be used for medical treatments and has to be accompanied by a prescription from a doctor.
+Other states only allow marijuana to be used for medical treatments and has to be accompanied by a prescription from a doctor and in some cases, a medical marijuana card.
+If you need information on how to get a medical marijuana card in Pennsylvania or any other state where this is needed, Green Health Docs can help you obtain it from the comfort of your home.
 If you are already getting treated by your doctor for your pain, then bring this up if your state allows medical marijuana.
 They will likely give you a prescription when they know your medical history.